 21 Day Fix Instant Pot Brown Rice and Sausage Stuffing

 21 Day Fix Clean Pumpkin Pie

 Here’s the butternut squash-sweet potato mash recipe.
 Enjoy!

 A healthy and delicious holiday side dish recipe, made with clean ingredients.
 Topped with pecan streusel, this is just as good as (or better than!) traditional sweet potato casserole.

 - 6 cups butternut squash, peeled and chopped (about 1 squash or use frozen)

-- 2 T melted coconut oil, divided
+- 2 T melted coconut oil or butter, divided

 - pinch each sea salt + black pepper